The anti-abortion activists targeting women in Romania

 “Contraception was banned.
 Abortion was banned,” says Daniela Draghici, a Romanian woman’s health advocate who herself had two underground abortions during the 1970s.
 “But when you have an unwanted pregnancy you just have to find the right person to do it.”

-Ceaucescu was killed along with his wife during a late 1989 uprising, with the removal of Decree 770 among the very first acts of the post-Communist government.
+Ceaucescu was killed along with his wife during a late 1989 uprising, with the removal of Decree 770 among the very first acts of the post-communist government.
 In 1990, nearly a million abortions were performed in Romania.
 But the number has steadily declined.

 Kai’s ordeal, recounted over a series of interviews and corroborated by her attorney, women’s health advocates and medical documents, is one of many that shows how difficult it has become for women to obtain the procedure in recent years, even in the case of sexual assault.
 The student of veterinary medicine says she was raped by a young man after she became intoxicated at a gathering with friends in May.
 “I blacked out,” she says.
 “I woke up, and four guys were cheering.
 I was naked and my vagina was in pain.”

 Kai, who decided to study veterinary medicine in part because of her love of animals, is a skateboarding aficionado.
-She grew mostly abroad, and struggles to adjust to life in Romania.
+She grew up mostly abroad, and struggles to adjust to life in Romania.
 At first she tried to block out the memory of the assault, and move on.
 She didn’t even remember being penetrated.
-But after a positive pregnancy test result a week later, she went and found her assailant — a student at another school near hers residing in the same Bucharest dormitory complex — and confronted him.
+But after a positive pregnancy test result a week later, she went and found her assailant – a student at another school near hers residing in the same Bucharest dormitory complex – and confronted him.

 She demanded he pay for the termination.
 He rudely replied that he would pay for it, so long as she performed a sex act on him.
-Instead, she slapped him in the face, and headed to the police to report him for rape.
+Instead, she slapped him in the face and headed to the police to report him for rape.

 But there she faced more hurdles of the type that pervade institutions with outdated understandings of sexual assault.
 All the police officers were men.
 Why did she wait a week?
 Was it really rape?
 The police conducted hours of interrogations but ultimately have not moved forward.